-- · Failure of the Series B Registration Statement to be declared effective by the Securities and Exchange Commission, or the SEC, on or prior to the date that is ninety days after the Effectiveness Deadline; - · Suspension of the Company's common stock from trading for a period of (2) consecutive trading days; - Failure of the Company to deliver all the shares of the common stock or make the appropriate cash payments in a timely manner upon conversion of the Series B Preferred; - · Any default of indebtedness; - Any filing of voluntary or involuntary bankruptcy by the Company; - · A final judgment in excess of \$100,000 rendered against the Company; - · Breach of representations and warranties in the Stock Purchase Agreement; and - Failure to comply with the Series B Certificate of Designation or Rule 144 requirements.
+- Failure of the Series B Registration Statement to be declared effective by the Securities and Exchange Commission, or the SEC, on or prior to the date that is ninety days after the Effectiveness Deadline; - Suspension of the Company's common stock from trading for a period of (2) consecutive trading days; - Failure of the Company to deliver all the shares of the common stock or make the appropriate cash payments in a timely manner upon conversion of the Series B Preferred; - · Any default of indebtedness; - Any filing of voluntary or involuntary bankruptcy by the Company; - A final judgment in excess of \$100,000 rendered against the Company; - · Breach of representations and warranties in the Stock Purchase Agreement; and - · Failure to comply with the Series B Certificate of Designation or Rule 144 requirements.

 As certain of these triggering events are considered to be outside the control of the Company, the Series B Preferred Stock is considered to be contingently redeemable convertible and as a result, has been classified as mezzanine equity in the Company's balance sheet.
-As further described in Note 8-Series B Preferred Stock Amendment, we amended the terms of the Series B Preferred Stock to exclude certain financing transactions from triggering the redemption right described above.
+As further described in Note 8, Series B Preferred Stock Amendment, we amended the terms of the Series B Preferred Stock to exclude certain financing transactions from triggering the redemption right described above.

 In December 2015, a Series B Preferred stockholder converted 500 shares of its preferred stock to common stock at the conversion rate of 1,250:1 resulting in the issuance of 625,000 shares of common stock.
 In March 2016, another Series B Preferred stockholder converted 8 shares of its preferred stock to common stock at the same ratio resulting in the issuance of 10,000 shares of common stock.
 In October 2016, as a result of the Series C Preferred Stock Agreement (discussed below), the conversion price of the Series B Preferred Stock was reset to \$0.40.
 From October 2016 to December 31, 2016, Series B Stockholders converted 461 shares of its preferred stock to common stock, at the conversion rate of 2,500:1 resulting in the issuance of 1,152,500 shares of common stock.
-On December 29, 2016, as a result of the Series D Preferred Stock Agreement (as discussed below), the conversion price of the Series B Preferred Stock was reset to \$0.25.
-For the three months ended March 31, 2017, Series B stockholders converted 405.625 shares at a conversion rate of 4000:1 resulting in the issuance of 1,622,500 shares of common stock.
-As a result of these conversions, the liquidation preference for the Series B Preferred Stock has been reduced to \$3.6 million as of March 31, 2017.
+On December 29, 2016, as a result of the Series D Preferred Stock Agreement (as discussed below), the conversion price of the Series D Preferred Stock Agreement (as discussed below), the conversion price of the Series D Preferred Stock Agreement (as discussed below), the conversion price of the Series D Preferred Stock Agreement (as discussed below), the conversion price of the Series B Preferred Stock Agreement (as discussed below), the conversion price of the Series B Preferred Stock Agreement (as discussed below), the conversion price of the Series B Preferred Stock Agreement (as discussed below), the conversion price of the Series B Preferred Stock has reset to \$0.25.
+For the three and six months ended June 30, 2017, Series B stockholders converted 250 and 655.625 shares, respectively, at a conversion rate of 4000:1 resulting in the issuance of 1,000,000 and 2,622,500 shares of common stock.
+As a result of these conversions, the liquidation preference for the Series B Preferred Stock has been reduced to \$3.375 million as of June 30, 2017.